SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Introduction

 Finally, we materialize this approach into a tool called \textbf{\toolname} (for \ul{Sem}grep + \ul{Opt}imization), as shown in Figure~\ref{fig:2-pipeline}.
 It comprises three key components: \begin{enumerate} \item A \textbf{strategy library builder} that mines optimization examples from code commits, generates their strategy descriptions by an LLM, and clusters the examples of the same strategy; \item A \textbf{rule generator} that generates Semgrep static analysis rules for each cluster to capture the condition of applying the optimization strategy; \item An \textbf{optimizer} that applies Semgrep rules on source code to detect optimizable code locations, and then uses an LLM to generate optimized code for each location. \end{enumerate}

 \mainpoint{Evaluation Result.} To evaluate the effectiveness of \toolname, we constructed a benchmark comprising 151 C/C++ code optimization problems, covering a wide range of optimization strategies.
 We then compared the performance of \toolname on this benchmark with two baseline methods using three popular LLMs: DeepSeek-V3, GPT-4.1, and Gemini-2.5-pro.
 The experimental results show that \toolname achieves a significant improvement in producing correct optimization outcomes, reaching 37.5\% to 27x more successful optimizations than the baselines under different LLMs.
+Furthermore, 89.86\% of the optimizations generated by \toolname preserve program semantics and yield performance improvements, demonstrating the high practical applicability of \toolname.

+To evaluate whether \toolname generalizes beyond C/C++, we further constructed a benchmark comprising 150 Python code optimization tasks and conducted cross-language validation experiments using DeepSeek-V3.
+The experimental results demonstrate that \toolname also significantly outperforms baseline methods on the Python benchmark, achieving improvements ranging from 58\% to 533\% in successful optimizations, confirming that the approach is not language-specific.

-To evaluate the real-world performance of \toolname, we further applied \toolname to five popular open-source C/C++ projects.
-Across these projects, \toolname achieves a maximum performance improvement of 5.04\% to 218.07\% in a single performance test case, and delivers an average improvement of 1.68\% to 10.40\% across all performance test cases.
-This demonstrates that \toolname is capable of automatically optimizing large-scale code projects in the real world.
+To evaluate the real-world performance of \toolname, we further applied \toolname to five popular open-source C/C++ projects and five popular Python projects.
+For the C/C++ projects, \toolname achieves a maximum performance improvement of 5.04\% to 218.07\% in a single performance test case, and delivers an average improvement of 1.68\% to 10.40\% across all performance test cases.
+For the Python projects, \toolname achieves a maximum performance improvement of 61.77\% to 479.90\% in a single performance test case, and delivers an average improvement of 40.19\% to 143.25\% across all performance test cases.
+These results demonstrate that \toolname is capable of automatically optimizing large-scale code projects across different programming languages in the real world.